 Sending a large amount of money internationally usually requires more documentation than a regular transfer because of the additional security checks needed to keep your money and your account safe.
 Documents you should have handy in case you need them include:

-The world has become a global village and it is not uncommon for people on one end of the world to transfer large sums of money to other people or businesses in different countries.
-Whatever the currencies and amounts involved, every transfer has a purpose which may have an effect on the best service to use.
+The world has become a global village, and it is not uncommon for people on one end of the world to transfer large sums of money to other people or businesses in different countries.
+Whatever the currencies and amounts involved, every transfer has a purpose that may affect the best service to use.
 Some of the most common reasons for large money transfers are:

-Sending money across borders to buy a property or settle a business transaction can be expensive for a variety of reasons.
-Factors such as your transfer destination, the money transfer service provider you choose, the currency pairs involved and the transfer payment method you use, determine the affordability of a transfer.
+Sending money across borders to buy a property or settle a business transaction can be expensive for various reasons.
+Factors such as your transfer destination, the money transfer service provider you choose, the currency pairs involved, and the transfer payment method you use determine the affordability of a transfer.

 To illustrate this, below is a look at how these and other factors play out when transferring £10,000 to the US through some of the biggest financial institutions: HSBC, Lloyds Bank, Barclays UK and NatWest.

-With HSBC the main component that you need to carefully consider is the exchange rates.
+With HSBC, the main component you need to consider carefully is the exchange rates.
 HSBC updates its exchange rates frequently in a bid to reflect the global currency market movement – but, since rates vary and at times you have to call the international transfer desk to negotiate a good rate, the best approach is to look at the exchange rate margin.

-At the time of creating this article HSBC charges a 3.52% exchange rate margin.
+At the time of creating this article, HSBC charges a 3.52% exchange rate margin.
 This means that a £10,000 transfer to the US will cost you £352 above the mid-market rate.
 The receiving bank in the US will also charge your recipient a receiving fee.
-Assume the receiving bank is Wells Fargo, the recipient will be charged $16 to collect the funds.
+If we assume the receiving bank is Wells Fargo, the recipient will be charged $16 to collect the funds.

-When all these charges are added up, and expressed as a percentage of your transfer, you’ll be losing nearly 4% of your £10,000 in the transfer process.
-The exchange rate margin is always the hidden cost in money transfers, and the most important one to look out for with large amounts.
+When all these charges are added up and expressed as a percentage of your transfer, you’ll lose nearly 4% of your £10,000 in the transfer process.
+The exchange rate margin is always the hidden cost in money transfers and the most important one to look out for with large amounts.